TheEightBot/enterprise-application-patterns-using-maui/mvvm.md

 **Tip:** Centralize data conversions in a conversion layer

-It\'s also possible to use converters as a separate data conversion layer that sits between the view model and the view.
-This can be necessary, for example, when data requires special formatting that the view model doesn\'t provide.
+It's also possible to use converters as a separate data conversion layer that sits between the view model and the view.
+This can be necessary, for example, when data requires special formatting that the view model doesn't provide.

 In order for the view model to participate in two-way data binding with the view, its properties must raise the PropertyChanged event.
 View